 Operational fixed assets under construction are those assets whose activities to bring the asset to the location and condition for its intended use are not complete.
-At balance date the amount of operational fixed assets under construction were \$2,735,000 (2016 \$2,016,000).
-The 2017 balance represents the capital investment at balance date associated with the pilot launch progress payments, hopper upgrades and wharf and bollard improvements.
+At balance date the amount of operational fixed assets under construction were \$2,656,000 (2017 \$2,735,000).
+The 2018 balance represents the capital investment at balance date associated with the new tug, security infrastructure upgrades to No. 1 Extension Wharf and log yard, hopper upgrades and wharf and bollard improvements.